mariateseiko/DeliveryService/README.md

 **Courier Bird** is a JavaEE application.
 The backend is written on the [Apache Struts 2] framework, and the frontend is written in HTML5, CSS3 and JavaScript, using [Bootstrap] and [AngularJS].

-> The frontend is based on a free [Xeon Onepage Site Template].

 ####Actors

 * Guest